What is a Credit Card?

 Step 3 – Most of the problems are solved at stage 2 but if you still not satisfied with the result, you can take your complaint to the Banking Ombudsman, of your state, you can find the contact details of the Banking Ombudsman, from Reserve Bank of India’s official website.

-- What parameters are evaluated for CIBIL score?
+What parameters are evaluated for the CIBIL score?

 CIBIL Score is a three-digit number that shows the creditworthiness of a customer, the credit score is issued by the credit bureau named Trans Union CIBIL.
 CIBIL score ranges between 300 to 900, and any CIBIL score above 750 is treated as a good CIBIL score.